aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/reducer/reducer.md

 - Mutate its arguments;
 - Perform side effects like API calls and routing transitions;
 - Call non-pure functions, e.g. `Date.now()` or `Math.random()`.

+Just remember that **Given the same arguments, it should calculate the next state and return it.
+No surprises.
+No side effects.
+No API calls.
+No mutations.
+Just a calculation.**